Breast Augmentation in New York City

 with Dr. Shridharani

-Since 2006, breast augmentation surgery (augmentation mammoplasty) has remained the most commonly performed cosmetic surgical procedure in the United States, with nearly 300,000 patients annually undergoing the procedure.
+Breast augmentation, also known as breast enhancement, or augmentation mammoplasty, is one of the most popular procedures Dr. Sachin Shridharani performs in his New York City office.
+Since 2006, breast augmentation surgery has remained the most commonly performed cosmetic surgical procedure in the United States, with nearly 300,000 patients annually undergoing the procedure.

-Type of Breast Implants: Silicone Gel vs. Saline
+Types of Breast Implants: Silicone Gel Vs. Saline

 Silicone breast implants: Silicone breast implants are filled with silicone gel to feel more like natural breast tissue.
 If the implant were to break the implant will not collapse and the gel might even remain inside the implant.
 These implants are FDA-approved for women ages 22 and up.
 Silicone implants are the most commonly used implant globally – as they offer the most natural feel and last longer than saline implants.